 - COPD is the fourth most common cause of death or disability

 - From 1969 to 2013, the death rate for COPD doubled

-- COPD is the cause of over 7 million emergency department visits each year.
+- COPD is responsible for 8.1 million emergency room visits each year

-Who is more likely to have COPD in the US?
+Who is more likely to have COPD in the United States?